mpcarl-ibm/crs-docs/_api/reference.md

 {: #overview}

 The IBM Cloud Object Storage S3 API supports the most commonly used subset of Amazon S3 API operations.
 A complete list of supported operations can be found [here]({{ site.baseurl }}/beta/api/overview/).

+> **Note:** this documentation for the Cross-Region beta is in-progress and does not yet provide detailed usage guidance and examples for all supported operations.

 ### Common Headers and Error Responses
 {: #headers-and-error-response}